ctu-vras/precnet/README.md

 ## Acknowledgements
-We would like to thank to the authors of [PredNet](https://arxiv.org/abs/1605.08104), [repository](https://github.com/coxlab/prednet) for making their source code public which significantly accelerated the development of PreCNet.
+We would like to thank to the authors of [PredNet](https://arxiv.org/abs/1605.08104) for making their [source code](https://github.com/coxlab/prednet) public which significantly accelerated the development of PreCNet.